 Responsible breeders strive to maintain the highest breed standards as established by kennel clubs like the AKC.
 Dogs bred by these standards are less likely to inherit health conditions.
 However, some hereditary health problems can occur in the breed.
 Conditions to be aware of include:

 - Diabetes mellitus: As in humans, a dog can develop difficulty in managing its blood sugar.

-- Cataracts: This is a clouding of the lens of the eye, more common in old age.
-It can be treated surgically to restore vision.
+- Cataracts: More common in old age, this clouding of the lens of the eye can be treated surgically to restore vision.

-- Entropion: This is an inward rolling of the eyelids, leading to irritation of the cornea.
-It requires surgery for correction.
+- Entropion: An inward rolling of the eyelids, it leads to irritation of the cornea and requires surgery for correction.

-- Progressive retinal atrophy (PRA): This is a genetic disease that can lead to blindness.
+- Progressive retinal atrophy (PRA): This genetic disease that can lead to blindness.

 - Epilepsy: This is a seizure disorder.

 - Urolithiasis (urinary stones): Surgery may be needed if stones can't be passed.
 A special diet may help prevent a recurrence.